Homeschool science curriculum resources - a short review

-On this page, I review science resources I have personally used in homeschooling my children.
+On this page, I review the science curriculum and resources I have personally used in homeschooling my children.
 Basically, I have used some regular textbooks as a "spine" since they are so affordable, and supplemented that with videos and activities from various sources.
 I have not tried every science curriculum out there; these are just resources that have worked well for our family.

 For our homeschool science curriculum, I like to use regular public school textbooks as a "spine".
 You can buy them used at very affordable prices.